 Many companies have several employees who regularly contribute posts to the company blog.
 But how do you make sure that all of your bloggers are “on the same page” when it comes to frequently used terms, corporate lingo, and tone?

-What goes on the style guide?
-Here are some of the things I regularly include for my clients, and which I highly recommend if you want to set up a style guide for your own company.
+What goes into the style guide?
+Here are a few of the things I regularly include for my clients, and which I highly recommend if you want to start setting up a style guide for your own company.

 Company Name, Acronym, Nickname